 - They stress tax benefits.

 - They encourage you to borrow funds for investment purposes, without explaining the risk of such a strategy.

 - They criticize regulatory or governmental bodies for "preventing investors from making money" or "being in league with major financial institutions."

 In some cases, companies touted by speakers are owned by seminar promoters, are barely profitable, or aren't even operational.

 Be wary of testimonials!

 - Check that the firm and individual you are dealing with are authorized to sell you the investments they are offering.
-Call the AMF Information Centre at 1 877 525-0337 or look them up in the Register of firms and individuals authorized to practise.
+Contact the AMF Information Centre or look them up in the Register of firms and individuals authorized to practise.

 - Find out more about the investments you’re being offered.